-National Certificate in Arboriculture Nch(arb)
+National Certificate in Arboriculture Neh(arb)

-The Arboricultural Associations Technicians Certificate Tech.
-Cert (Arbor.A)
+The Arboricultural Associations Technicians Certificate Tech.Cert (Arbor.A)

-The Royal Forestry Society's Professional Diploma in Arboriculture Dip.Arb(RFS)
+The Royal Forestry Society's Professional Diploma in Arboriculture Dip.
+Arb (RFS)

-In addition to the qualifications listed above which are specific to the field of arboriculture, I also hold an honours degree in Environmental Science BSc(Hons).
+In addition to the qualifications listed above which are specific to the field of arboriculture, I also hold an Honours degree in Environmental Science BSc(Hons).

 I hold chartered status, being a Chartered Arboriculturist and professional member of the Institute of Chartered Foresters MICFor.
+I am a professional member of the Royal Institution of Chartered Surveyors MRICS.

-I am a registered consultant with the Arboricultural Association.
+I am a Registered Consultant with the Arboricultural Association, a scheme for which I am also an assessor.